-- Regional level.
+- •1.
+Regional level.
 During the development of long-range regional transportation plans, strategies for congestion management are identified and evaluated.
 The region's keypreferred strategies are identified as part of the Metro Vision transportation system and the fiscally constrained RTP identifies the subset that will be "emphasized" with the reasonably expected funding resources.
-Separate but consistent documents may be prepared for certain strategies, such as a regional intelligent transportation systems strategic plan or a travel demand management strategic plan. - 2.
+Separate but consistent documents may be prepared for certain strategies, such as a regional-intelligent transportation systems strategic plan or a travel demand management strategic plan. - •2.
 Project level.
 For major highway and transit capacity projects, project level evaluation examines specific congestion management actions either alone, in combination, or in support of the project.
 Project level analysis is a more detailed and geographically-focused evaluation of costs, benefits, and impacts of specific strategies.
 One source of information on strategies is the DRCOG Congestion Mitigation Toolkit.
 The agency managing project development is responsible for project level congestion management evaluations.
-There are two key examinations: - Identification and evaluation of a "management strategy only" alternative to determine whether or not it could substitute for the additional capacity of the "build" alternatives being considered. - If building additional highway or transit capacity is the preferred alternative-necessary, then congestion management strategies that most effectively support the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in and implemented by the operation of the "build" alternative are included in an alternative are included in an alternative are included in alternative are included in
+There are two key examinations: - Identification and evaluation of a "management strategy only" alternative to determine whether or not it could substitute for the additional capacity of the "build" alternatives being considered. - If building additional highway or transit capacity is the preferred alternativenecessary, then congestion management strategies that most effectively support the operation of the "build" alternative are included in and implemented by the project.

-5. Planning Process Certifications
+5E.
+Planning Process Certifications

 Under the FAST Act, SAFETEA-LU DRCOG and CDOT must certify to FHWA and FTA that the metropolitan transportation planning process is being conducted in accordance with all applicable federal requirements each time a new TIP is submitted.
-Similarly every four years FHWA/FTA must conduct its own review of the process.
+Similarly, every four years FHWA and FTA must conduct its owna federal review of the process.
 Both the self-certification and the federal quadrennial planning certification review hold an MPO and all planning partners in the transportation management area (including FHWA and FTA) accountable for the function and quality of the planning process in its region.

-DRCOG initiates the self-certification process, working with CDOT throughby a critical review of the federal requirements (see Chapter 2).
-With CDOT input DRCOG prepares a draft-certification documentation that is signed by the executive directors of each agency. taken for action by the DRCOG Board through the transportation committees process.
+DRCOG initiates the self-certification process, working with CDOT throughbyto conduct a critical review of the federal requirements (see Chapter 2).
+With CDOT input DRCOG prepares a draft certification documentation that is signed by the executive directors of each agency. taken for action by the DRCOG Board through the transportation committees process.
 Public comment is sought at the time of DRCOG Board action.
 If the conclusion is reached that the regional transportation planning process complies with all applicable federal requirements, the DRCOG Board and CDOT certify the process.

-Federal law mandates that the self-certification accompany the submittal of an adopted TIP to FHWA/FTA.
+Federal law mandates that the self-certification accompany the submittal of an adopted TIP to FHWA and FTA.
 DRCOG, CDOT, and the federal agencies discuss the schedule at the Agency Coordination Team (or elsewhere, as most appropriate).

 FHWA and FTA are jointly responsible for conducting the quadrennial planning certification review for the U.S. Department of Transportation.
 The Environmental Protection Agency and other federal agencies may also participate.
 The federal agencies typically begin the process by sending out a questionnaire to be completed by the MPO that covers an array of planning topics.
-DRCOG, with the assistance of the MOA-MPA partners, air quality planning agencies, and local governments as appropriate, completes a formal response.
+DRCOG, with the assistance of the MOA MPA partners, air quality planning agencies, and local governments as appropriate, completes a formal response.
 The federal agencies conduct a "desk review" of this response, then typically spend two or three days in the region conducting an on-site evaluation, meeting with key staff from the agencies, local elected officials, and the public.
-The federal agencies then write a report to document the review and any findings.
+The federal agencies then write prepare a report to document the review and any findings.
 FHWA and FTA jointly conclude the quadrennial planning certification review with one of the following actions: